 Times Co. is said to be planning a special board meeting next week.
 [Click for MORE]

+newspapers, the newspapers themselves are finally realizing that it's over.
+Huge debt, high costs, declining subscription rates, plummeting ad base--will the last one out please turn off the lights.
 On their way out, though, we're hearing a lot of, "you'll miss us when we're gone..." laments.
 I got to thinking about this.
 It's never good to watch people lose their livelihoods or have to move on to something new, even if it might be better.
 I respect and honor the hard work that so many people have put into newspapers along the way.
 If we make a list of newspaper attributes and features, which ones would you miss?
 [Click for MORE]

 > Gannett's Tucson Citizen to close if a buyer isn't found by March 21

-Sphere: Related Content"We are facing very difficult cyclical and sector pressures in our key businesses," Chandler Bigelow III said at a hearing where he fielded questions from an attorney for the bankruptcy trustee and a handful of creditors.
+Solvency opinion was never revealed to public"We are facing very difficult cyclical and sector pressures in our key businesses," Chandler Bigelow III said at a hearing where he fielded questions from an attorney for the bankruptcy trustee and a handful of creditors.

 Bigelow and Tribune attorneys were tightlipped when asked why a second of two solvency opinions issued in connection with a 2007 leveraged buyout was hidden from the public.
 [Click for MORE]